Whimsy Stick

 TL;DR

-Excessive barking, leash pulling, and poor recall are usually the same problem wearing three different masks: unmet predatory drive creating arousal overflow.
+Excessive barking, leash pulling, and poor recall are the same problem wearing three different masks: unmet predatory drive creating arousal overflow.
 A structured flirt pole session completes the stalk-chase-capture-win sequence your dog’s nervous system needs, lowers baseline arousal, and builds the impulse control that transfers directly to real-world behavior.
+For the broader framework, see the behavioral problems pillar.

 The protocol: 6 steps, 5 to 8 minutes per session, 3 sessions per day for two weeks.
 Most owners see measurable improvement in all three behaviors within 7 to 10 days.
-Recall takes longer because it requires distraction proofing.
+But recall takes longer because it requires distraction proofing.

 Who This Is For